arsalan-akhtar/sisl-GUI/README.md

 Additionally, here are some useful aliases you can add to your .bash_aliases file (edit for example with `vi ~/.bash_aliases`).
 If you add this aliases, you will be able to launch the graphical interface from any folder using just one command.

-To easily activate your environment:
+#### To easily activate your environment:

-`alias sislenv="source ~/.venvs/sislGUI/bin/activate"` or `alias sislenv="source /path/to/venv/bin/activate"`
+`alias sislenv="source ~/.venvs/sislGUI/bin/activate"` or more generally `alias sislenv="source /path/to/venv/bin/activate"`

-To run only the GUI:
+#### To run only the GUI:

 `alias gui="serve -s /path/to/the/build/folder"`

+Or if you want to automatically open the browser:

+`alias gui="sensible-browser http://localhost:5000 >/dev/null 2>&1 & serve -s /path/to/the/build/folder`

+**Note:** This opens the browser on localhost:5000, which is the default port for *serve*.
+However, serve may be using another port if localhost:5000 is busy.
+In that case, you would need to change the address that the browser is opening.
+You can very easily know where serve is launching the GUI because a green rectangle appears in the terminal with the info.
+You can always ctrl + click the link to open the browser.

-To run only the API:
+#### To run only the API:

 `alias api="sislenv; python /path/to/api.py; deactivate"`

-To run both (you will usually use this to launch the GUI):
+#### To run both (you will usually use this to launch the GUI):

-`alias sislGUI="gui > /dev/null & api && fg"`
+`alias sislGUI="gui & api"`